 Engineers sometimes have the tendency to overcomplicate a problem instead of focusing on simple logical solutions.
 For example, my friend’s motorcycle broke down and he spent hours checking on the battery, carburetor and the electrical system.
 It turns out that this was all done in vain.
 We were pretty amused to find out that this mayhem was caused by a faulty fuel indicator, that let his fuel tank run empty.

 In electronics, what might seem like a large problem can sometimes have an easy solution.
-For example, when designing PCBs that have mechanical relays, you can avoid large voltage spikes by adding a flyback diode to your circuit.
-However, when you have placed a flyback diode on a relay and your controller still keeps resetting, you might need to consider other sources of electrical noise.
+For example, when designing PCBs that have mechanical relays, you can avoid large voltage spikes and provide relay noise suppression by adding a flyback diode to your circuit.
+However, when you have placed a flyback diode on a relay for flyback protection and your controller still keeps resetting, you might need to consider other sources of electrical noise.
 Like my friend’s motorcycle issue, often times these sources are hiding in plain sight and can be solved with the same noise reducing techniques you’ve applied to your design.
 Here’s why and how you can use a flyback diode to reduce EMI in your relays, and what you should consider if your design is part of a larger system.

 What Is a Flyback Diode and Why You Need It

 If you’ve been creating printed circuit boards that feature mechanical relays, then you probably have heard of flyback diode.
-If you haven’t, then you’ve come to the right place.
-To put it simply, a flyback diode, is a diode that is placed with reverse polarity from the power supply and in parallel to the relay’s inductance coil.
-It is used to prevent the huge voltage spikes that happen when the power supply is disconnected.
-They are sometimes called “snubber diodes” and are a type of snubber circuit.
+A flyback diode is placed with reverse polarity from the power supply and in parallel to the relay’s inductance coil.
+The use of a diode in a relay circuit prevents huge voltage spikes from arising when the power supply is disconnected.
+A flyback diode is sometimes called flywheel diode, relay diode, or snubber diode as a flyback diode circuit is a type of snubber circuit.

 When the power supply is connected to the relay, the inductance coil’s voltage builds up to match that of the power source.
 The speed at which current can change in an inductor is limited by its time constant.
 In this case, the time it takes to minimize current flow through the coil is longer than the time it takes for the power supply to be removed.
 Upon disconnection, the inductance coil reverses its polarity in an attempt to keep current flowing according to its dissipation curve (i.e., % of maximum current flow with respect to time).
 This causes a huge voltage potential to build up on the open junctions of the component that controls the relay.